Reverse mortgage: HECM for purchase

 The Housing and Economic Recovery Act of 2008 provided HECM mortgagors with the opportunity to purchase a new principal residence with HECM loan proceeds — the so-called HECM for Purchase program, effective January 2009.
 The "HECM for Purchase" applies if "the borrower is able to pay the difference between the HECM and the sales price and closing costs for the property.
 The program was designed to allow the elderly to purchase a new principal residence and obtain a reverse mortgage within a single transaction by eliminating the need for a second closing.
 Texas was the last state to allow for reverse mortgages for purchase.

-Closing costs

-Reverse mortgages are frequently criticized over the issue of closing costs, which can sometimes be expensive.
-This opinion stems from the inclusion of the FHA Upfront Mortgage insurance which protects the BORROWER, and confusion regarding "Broker paid compensation" that is a customary part of the loan that has nothing to do with the Borrower's checkbook or equity balance.
-Considering the restrictions imposed upon HECM loans, they are comparable to their "Forward" contemporaries in overall costs.
-The following are the most typical closing costs paid at closing to obtain a reverse mortgage: